-B3.5 Built form and context ▶ 3.5.4 Acoustic and visual privacy Obje ectives Cont crols 01 To ensure adequate acoustic privacy for occupants and neighbours.
-C1 Dwellings are designed to ensure adequate acoustic separation and privacy to the occupants of all dwellings.
-C2 Dwellings located close to high noise sources, such as a busy road or railway line are to: a) be designed to locate habitable rooms and private open space away from the noise source; and b) include sound attenuation measures, such as acoustic glazing and insulation.
+B3.5 Built form and context ▶ 3.5.4 Acoustic and visual privacy

+Objectives Controls 01 To ensure adequate acoustic privacy C1 Dwellings are designed to ensure adequate for occupants and neighbours. acoustic separation and privacy to the occupants of all dwellings.
+C2 Dwellings located close to high noise sources, such as a busy road or railway line are to: a) be designed to locate habitable room and private open space away from the noise source; and b) include sound attenuation measures, such as acoustic glazing and insulation.
 Note: Shared walls and floors between dwellings must be designed in accordance with the sound transmission and insulation criteria of the Building Code of Australia.
-C3 Electrical, mechanical, hydraulic and air conditioning equipment is housed so that it does not create an 'offensive noise' as defined in the Protection of the Environment Operations Act 1997 either within or at the boundaries of any property at any time of the day.
-O2 To ensure adequate visual privacy for occupants and neighbours while balancing the need to provide for reasonable levels of environmental C4 New windows in habitable rooms are designed to prevent a direct sightline to the habitable room windows or private open space of an adjacent dwelling within 9m. amenity, including access to sunlight and ventilation, and good architectural outcomes.
-This may be achieved by options including, but not limited to (in order of preference): aremitecturat outcomes. a) Window location-primary windows to habitable rooms are located and designed to provide an outlook to the front and rear setbacks, not the side boundaries. b) Layout and separation-offsetting windows from the windows/private open spaces of the adjoining dwelling to limit views between the windows/private open space. c) Architectural design solutions and devices-redirecting and limiting sightlines using deep sills with planter
+C3 Electrical mechanical, hydraulic and air conditioning equipment is housed so that it does not create an 'offensive noise' as defined in the Protection of the Environment Operations Act 1997 either within or at the boundaries of any property at any time of the day.
+To ensure adequate visual privacy for 02 New windows in habitable rooms are occupants and neighbours while designed to prevent a direct sightline to balancing the need to provide for the habitable room windows or private open reasonable levels of environmental space of an adjacent dwelling within 9m. amenity, including access to sunlight This may be achieved by options including, and ventilation, and good but not limited to (in order of preference): architectural outcomes. a) Window location-primary windows to ebeglegipy habitable rooms are located and designed to provide an outlook to the front and rear setbacks, not the side boundaries. b) Layout and separation-offsetting windows from the windows/private open

+- spaces of the adjoining dwelling to limit views between the windows/private open space. - c) Architectural design solutions and devices-redirecting and limiting sightlines using deep sills with planter